Quantification of observed prior and likelihood information in parametric Bayesian modeling: Introduction

 The Jeffreys prior is:

-(Note the distinction between subscripted $\pi$ to refer to a function and $\pi$ the numerical constant; also the $p(.)$ notation is avoided to reduce confusion with the parameter $p$.)
-See figures 1 and 2 for an illustration of these priors.
+Note the distinction between subscripted $\pi$ to refer to a function and $\pi$ the numerical constant; also the $p(.)$ notation is avoided to reduce confusion with the parameter $p$.

-\paragraph{} Assume that the following data is collected in an experiment: m = 30, r = 29, and s = 2.
-Most of the likelihood's mass occupies one of the four corners of the unit square where both priors approach $\infty$ as is illustrated in Figure 3.
-Hence the reference prior will have more information than a flat prior, and intuitively the likelihood will have more information when the prior is flat \textit{conditioning} on this particular data set.
-Indeed the (numerically) computed likelihood information with a flat prior is 3.52805, 2.97012 for the Berger and Bernardo reference prior, and 2.55152 for the Jeffreys prior.\footnote{As defined, the prior information is 0 for a flat prior and strictly positive for the other two priors, but of course to cite this without computing the likelihood information would seem to be tautological.} How is this apparent inconsistency resolved?
-While there exists utility and established theoretical footing for default priors, this example illustrates it is still important to quantify the prior and likelihood information in one's particular experiment or data set nonetheless.
+Assume that the following data are collected in an experiment: m = 30, r = 29, and s = 2.
+Most of the likelihood's mass occupies one of the four corners of the unit square, where both priors approach $\infty$.
+Hence the reference prior will have more information than a flat prior, and, intuitively, the likelihood will have more information when the prior is flat (assuming that prior and likelihood information are inversely related).
+Indeed, the numerically computed likelihood information with a flat prior is 3.53, 2.97 for the reference prior, and 2.55 for the Jeffreys prior.\footnote{As defined, the prior information is 0 for a flat prior and strictly positive for the other two priors.
+To cite this without computing the likelihood information, however, would seem to be tautological.} How is this apparent inconsistency resolved?
+While there exists utility for default priors, this example illustrates it is important to quantify observed prior and likelihood information.

-The structure of the paper is as follows: in section 2, I state and prove some theoretical properties of the prior and likelihood information metrics, in section 3, I illustrate that the information metrics can be computed analytically in some common conjugate models, and in section 4 I apply the metrics to a few prediction problems illustrating that setting the prior information to be a small value may be a resaonable guiding principle for building a Bayesian model that predicts future data well.
-I conclude by discussing limitations of these metrics in addition to potential next steps in this line of research.
+The structure of the paper is as follows: in section 2, some theoretical properties of the prior and likelihood information metrics are reviewed and developed, in section 3, it is shown that the information metrics can be computed analytically in some basic conjugate models, and in section 4 these metrics are applied to a few prediction problems with non-conjugate priors, illustrating that small prior information may be beneficial for the predictive accuracy of a Bayesian model.